Musa-E/CS423-GroupProject/README.md

 ---

 ## Step 3:
-Once the files have been downloaded, you can proceed with one of two options.  !!!Option 1 involves using an emulator device and option 2 involves deploying the project to a connected and compatible Android device.
+Once the files have been downloaded, you can proceed with one of two options.
+Option **3.1** involves using an emulator device and option **3.2** involves deploying the project to a connected and compatible Android device.

 ### Step 3.1 (Option 1):